lairdstewart/lairdstewart.github.io/readability-is-overrated.md

 can grok code more quickly than junior devs.
 A developer with vim motions and keybindings to jump between methods will find deeply nested code easier to understand.
 Most important, code's understandability is relative to the difficulty of the problem the code is solving.
-The problem may required a complicated algorithm or advanced data structure with irreducible complexity.
+The problem may require a complicated algorithm or advanced data structure with irreducible complexity.
-Therefore I suggest minimizing the difference in complexity between the underlying problem and the code written to solve it.
+Therefore, I suggest minimizing the difference in complexity between the underlying problem and the code written to solve it.